 7. Kite Flying

-Preferred Time: Activities are going on here during all the time.
+Preferred time: Activities are going on here all the time.

 What’s Exclusive: Kiting is a popular choice for many among other things to do in Singapore for free.

 8. Fish Baiting